Australian Football League: Sponsorship

 The AFL's contracted print media partner is News Corp Australia.
 The AFL Record is a match-day magazine published by the AFL and is read by around 225,000 people each week.

 Membership

 The AFL sells memberships that entitle subscribers to reserve seats for matches at Docklands Stadium and the Melbourne Cricket Ground in Melbourne.
 AFL members also receive priority access to finals.
 Three levels of memberships are offered, bronze, silver and full (gold).
 Only full members have guaranteed access to preliminary and grand final matches.
 Bronze members are restricted to fewer matches at the MCG only.

-Merchandising

-The AFL runs a chain of stores that sell merchandise from all clubs.
-Merchandise is also available from other retailers.

-AFL World

-A modern museum called the Hall of Fame and Sensation opened in Melbourne in 2003 to celebrate the culture of the AFL and to provide a venue for the Australian Football Hall of Fame.
-The museum, a licensed offshoot of the AFL, was originally touted for the MCG but the Hall of Fame failed to receive support from the Melbourne Cricket Club.
-The new QV shopping centre on Swanston Street was then chosen as the location.
-However, controversy followed the appointment of an administrator as the museum began running at a loss.
-Many blamed high entry prices, which were subsequently reduced and the museum remained open to the public.
-In early 2006 the name was changed to AFL World.
-It featured various honour boards and memorabilia as well as a range of innovative interactive displays designed to immerse visitors in the experience of elite Australian rules football.
-It was closed in 2008.

 Video games

 The following is a list of all the video games from the AFL video game series: